The School of Engineering and Applied Science

 In its research, the engineering school emphasizes the discovery of basic principles that enable innovation in many fields and industries.
 Engineering faculty and students collaborate with colleagues in industry, the natural sciences, humanities, social sciences and public policy to build on these discoveries and forge multidimensional solutions.
 The school has 130 faculty members who, in 2011-12, conducted approximately $77 million in research funded by government, industry and foundations.
 Current areas of strength and growth include research in human health, energy and the environment, and security.

 Engineering education at Princeton began in 1875 and grew into the creation of the School of Engineering and Applied Science in 1921.
 Throughout its history, the school has created and supported new fields of study, including aeronautical engineering in 1942 and operations research and financial engineering in 1999.
-The Keller Center for Innovation in Engineering Education, created in 2005, supports cross-disciplinary teaching, internships, entrepreneurship and independent research.
 The six engineering departments include: chemical and biological engineering; civil and environmental engineering; computer science; electrical engineering, mechanical and aerospace engineering; and operations research and financial engineering.
+The Keller Center, created in 2005, has become a cross-campus hub for entrepreneurship, innovative teaching, service projects and internships.